nsbraksa/NSAuthentication/README.md

         $ sudo gem install cocoapods
         $ pod setup

-2. Change directory to NSAuthentication and install the necessary pods (pods are like gems for iOS)
+2. Go inside the NSAuthentication directory (the one you just cloned obviously) and install the necessary pods (pods are like gems for iOS)

         $ pod install

-3. From now on, open `AuthExample.xcworkspace` instead of opening `AuthExample.xcodeproj` to run the iOS project.
+3. From now on, open `AuthExample.xcworkspace` instead of opening `AuthExample.xcodeproj`, because Cocoapods requires you to do that !